 As my teeth got worse I worried I would need lots of visits to the dentist so I just put up with it.
 The mobile dental coming to the quayside is brilliant.”

 In October 2018, the mobile dental unit went to Peterhead in Scotland to support the Seafarers Hospital Society and the Fishermen’s Mission as part of their SeaFit programme.
-This was followed by a clinic in Bridlington in March 2019 and a return visit to Poole in 2019.
+This was followed by a clinic in Bridlington, a return visit to Poole and more clinics are planned for 2021